HaiderZaidiDev/Strumento/README.md

 ## Development
-Strumento is actively being developed, day by day and is currently in the Beta testing phase.
+Strumento is actively being developed, and is currently in the Beta testing phase.
 Once released, Strumento will be available for anyone to use via an Discord invite link.

 I would like to kindly ask that if you host the bot yourself or make edits to it, please give credit where credit is due.